-Because of tightening global competition and demand for new technologies, including self-driving cars, automakers are feeling the urge to merge.
+The idea of a merger was sparked because of tightening global competition and demand for new technologies, including self-driving cars, and automakers were feeling the urge to merge.
 For years, Fiat Chrysler CEO Sergio Marchionne and Renault chairman and CEO Carlos Ghosn—both known as tough negotiators and demanding bosses— discussed the possibility of blending their two companies, but nothing came of it.

 Then everything changed.
 In July 2018, Marchionne died suddenly of an undisclosed illness.
 Four months later, Ghosn was arrested in Tokyo and charged with underreporting his assets and misusing company funds.
 Imprisoned in Japan, he eventually stepped down from Renault and was replaced by auto-industry veteran Jean- Dominique Senard.